-- listen and respond appropriately to adults and their peers - ask relevant questions to extend their understanding and knowledge - articulate and justify answers, arguments and opinions - give well-structured descriptions, explanations and narratives for different purposes, including for expressing feelings - maintain attention and participate actively in collaborative conversations, staying on topic and initiating and responding to comments - use spoken language to develop understanding through speculating, hypothesising, imagining and exploring ideas - speak audibly and fluently with an increasing command of Standard English - participate in discussions, presentations, performances, role play, improvisations and debates - gain, maintain and monitor the interest of the listener(s) - consider and evaluate different viewpoints, attending to and building on the contributions of others - increase their familiarity with a wide range of books including fiction from our literary heritage - drawing inferences such as inferring characters' feelings, thoughts and motives from their actions, and justifying inferences with evidence - provide reasoned justifications for their view
+- listen and respond appropriately to adults and their peers - ask relevant questions to extend their understanding and knowledge - articulate and justify answers, arguments and opinions - give well-structured descriptions, explanations and narratives for different purposes, including for expressing feelings - maintain attention and participate actively in collaborative conversations, staying on topic and initiating and responding to comments - use spoken language to develop understanding through speculating, hypothesising, imagining and exploring ideas - speak audibly and fluently with an increasing command of Standard English - participate in discussions, presentations, performances, role play, improvisations and debates - gain, maintain and monitor the interest of the listener(s) - consider and evaluate different viewpoints, attending to and building on the contributions of others - increase their familiarity with a wide range of books including fiction from our literary heritage - drawing inferences such as inferring characters' feelings, thoughts and motives from their actions, and justifying inferences with - evidence - provide reasoned justifications for their views

-The Big Question - Henry V
+The Big Question - The Tempest

 Learning Objectives To participate and collaborate in shared activities.
 To share my opinion on the Big Question.
-To identify the reasons for standing up for what I believe.
-Big Question: Why is it important to stand up for what I believe in?
-Vocabulary: believe, stand up, principles, values, role play, scenarios, morals, relationship, assume, punish, Henry, Bardolph, committed, responsibilities You might want to familiarise yourself with the play first.
+To identify the reasons to forgive Big Question: Why is it important to forgive my friends?
+Vocabulary : Prospero, Antonio, forgiveness, reconciliation, You might want to familiarise yourself with the play first.
 Using the 10 point summary, try mixing up the story points and asking your students to arrange them back into the correct order.
 You could then create freeze frames of these moments, which will help your students to get an overview of the story before you look into the Big Question.
-Assessment Opportunities Class discussion about the starting image Value Spots Character actions and interactions Role Play Scenarios Follow up written work Dig Deeper!
+Assessment Opportunities Class discussion about the starting image Value Spots Character actions and interactions Role Play Scenarios Follow up written work our friends.
+Dig Deeper!
 Suggested Further Activities for lesson follow up.
 Pupils create freeze frames to show moments in the play.
 The teacher acts in role as a 'roving reporter' to find out more from these characters.
-Pupils might suggest other times people need to stand up for what they believe in and create a poster, some drama or piece of writing about it.
-Pupils write to Henry V or Bardolph about their principles and how they stand up for what they believe in.
-Lesson overview Exploring principles - Using a starting image, prompt a class discussion to lead into the Big Question.
+Pupils might suggest other times people should show forgiveness and create a poster, some drama or piece of writing about it.
+Pupils write to Prospero or Antonio to give them advice for how to forgive one another.
+Lesson Overview Exploring forgiveness - Using a starting image, prompt a class discussion to lead into the Big Question.
 Ask the students to consider their response to the Big Question by placing themselves on Value Spots.
 Share the facts with the class and then play the Triptico game to work out true or false.
 Students use these facts to come up with character actions.
 They then move around the space interacting with each other using gestures and sounds (and text if appropriate).
-Students role-play some scenarios about 'Speaking out'.
-They then use some commands to explore these moments and what happens next.
-Students fill in the missing words to describe Henry V and Bardolph.
-Resources 10 point summary Starting Image Speech and thought bubbles Facts about Henry V and Bardolph Triptico Game - True or False Henry V and Bardolph quotes Role Play Scenarios and commands Fill in the gaps Assessment grid for the class Assessment grid per student
+Students role play some scenarios about 'Forgiving others' and use some commands to explore these moments and what happens next.
+Students return to the Big Question and the Value spots once more.
+Students fill in the missing words to describe Prospero and Antonio.
+Resources 10 point summary Starting Image Speech and thought bubbles Facts about Prospero and Antonio Triptico Game - True or False Prospero and Antonio quotes Role Play Scenarios and commands Fill in the gaps Assessment grid for the class Assessment grid per student Teachers Notes